ramongss/ramongss.github.io/content/project/covidbrasilbot/index.md

   name: Follow
   url: https://twitter.com/covidbrasilbot
 # slides: example
-summary: 🤖 A Twitter bot that reports the number of confirmed cases and deaths by #COVID19 in Brazil using {rtweet} and Github Actions.
+summary: A Twitter bot that reports the number of confirmed cases and deaths by COVID-19 in Brazil using rtweet and Github Actions.
 tags:
 - COVID-19
 - Twitter